Hello and welcome.

 A device with a webcam (computer, laptop, tablet or smartphone).

-I'll send more details on how to set up at home when you get in contact.
+I'll send further details on how to set up at home.

 Whether young or old, starting out or returning to the piano, get in touch if you'd like to discuss this further.